StellarSt0rm/scratchclientImproved/docs/reference/ScratchSession.md

 ###`#!python change_password(old_password, new_password)` { #change_password data-toc-label="change_password" }

 Changes the logged in user's account's password.
 You must be logged in for this to not throw an error.
+Returns a HTTP status code.

 **PARAMETERS**

 - **old_password** (`#!python str`) - Your account's current password (for authentication).
 - **new_password** (`#!python str`) - The password you want your account's password to be changed to.

+**RETURNS** - `#!python int`

 ###`#!python change_email(new_email, password)` { #change_email data-toc-label="change_email" }

 Changes the logged in user's account's email.
 You must be logged in for this to not throw an error.
+Returns a HTTP status code.

 **PARAMETERS**

 - **new_emaiil** (`#!python str`) - The email you want your account's email to be changed to.
 - **password** (`#!python str`) - Your account's password (for authentication).

+**RETURNS** - `#!python int`

 ###`#!python change_email_subscription(activities=False, teacher_tips=False)` { #change_email_subscription data-toc-label="change_email_subscription" }

 Sets what you will receive emails from Scratch for.
 You must be logged in for this to not throw an error.
+Returns a HTTP status code.

 **PARAMETERS**

 - **activities** (`#!python Optional[bool]`) - Whether you'll receive emails for activity ideas for using Scratch at home.
 - **teacher_tips** (`#!python Optional[bool]`) - Whether you'll receive emails about product updates for using Scratch in educational settings.

+**RETURNS** - `#!python int`

 **Example:**